Table of Contents

 For some small business owners, running their website isn’t always top of mind.
-While they want their site to stay online and accessible all the time, the occasional outage isn’t really the end of the world.
+While they want their site to stay online and accessible all the time, the occasional outage isn’t the end of the world.

-- What exactly is redundant hosting?
+- What redundant hosting is

-- How does redundant hosting work?
+- How to obtain redundant hosting

-- Is redundant hosting right for you?
+- Whether redundant hosting is right for you

 What Is Redundant Hosting?